Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

   form / validating / saving.
 It is also the base class for grids (datatables) actions, because the editing of datatables includes form editing via `GridActionsMixin`_.

+For introduction to viewmodels, see :doc:`viewmodels`.

-For the more detailed explanation of these views see :ref:`viewmodels_ajax_actions`.
+For more detailed explanation of these views see :ref:`viewmodels_ajax_actions`.

 Useful methods / classes of the views module
 --------------------------------------------